codewithmokone/codewithmokone/README.md

   - This application allows you to view food menus and make orders and it uses Payfast as a payment gateway.

 ## Tools I use
-- IDE & Editors: [Your preferred IDEs and code editors, e.g., VS Code, PyCharm]
+- IDE & Editors: VS Code.
 - Version Control: Git, GitHub
-- CI/CD: [Your preferred CI/CD tools, e.g., Jenkins, GitHub Actions]
-- Cloud Services: [Your preferred cloud services, e.g., AWS, Azure, GCP]

 ### How to Reach Me
 - Email: mslephoto@outlook.com